-Bradford City Centre Indicator Indicator Target 2021 Output (performance using RAG approach, see paragraph 5.26) IND5(H) Additions to the dwelling stock via housing completions Achieving the total housing requirement of 3,500 new dwellings over the period to 2030.
-2013-2021 = 1,286 IND5(H) Monitoring delivery against the Local Plan housing trajectory.
+Bradford City Centre Indicator Indicator Target 2023 Output (performance using RAG approach, see paragraph 5.26) IND5(H) Additions to the dwelling stock via housing completions Achieving the total housing requirement of 3,500 new dwellings over the period to 2030.
+2017-2023 = 1,184 (197 per annum) IND5(H) Monitoring delivery against the Local Plan housing trajectory.
 Achieving the total housing requirement of 3,500 new dwellings over the period to 2030.
 The latest housing trajectory is available in the Council's Strategic Land Assessment (January 2021) IND5(H) Percentage of new and converted dwellings on previously developed land - expressed at district wide level, DPD level, by settlement hierarchy category, and by individual settlement; At least 55% of new development within the AAP on previously developed land Target 55% (Actual 100%) IND5(H) Annual gross affordable housing completions - district wide, by DPD area and by settlement 15% of housing completions are affordable housing.
-Figures not currently broken down by area IND6(H) Number and percentage of dwellings (district wide) completed at density below 30 dph; 90% of units on completed housing schemes are at a minimum density of 200dph No data currently available
+Target 15% (Actual 0%) IND6(H) Number and percentage of dwellings (district wide) completed at density below 30 dph; 90% of units on completed housing schemes are at a minimum density of 200dph No data currently available

-^{}IND5(H) broken down to several different indicators (outputs) to simplify monitoring.
+IND5(H) broken down to several different indicators (outputs) to simplify monitoring.